 Although it may potentially benefit businesses providing short-term investment and trading opportunities, a highly volatile market, due to its unpredictable nature, can negatively impact enterprises when decision-making relies on long-term planning and market stability.

-Because volatility and variance intrinsically represent uncertainty and risk that may affect the success of different business models, GSR developed a product for the crypto market that provides pure exposure to variance, the Bitcoin Variance Swap.
+Because volatility and variance intrinsically represent uncertainty and risk that may affect the success of different business models, GSR developed a product for the crypto market makers that provides pure exposure to variance, the Bitcoin Variance Swap.

 The Bitcoin Variance Swap